Ajmal Masroor: Career

 In October 2013, Masroor was alerted by anti-terrorist police that he and a number of other prominent Muslim figures in the UK who had spoken out against Islamist extremism were targeted by a propaganda video created by Al-Shabaab, the terrorist group responsible for the attack on the Westgate shopping mall in Kenya: the video urged jihadists in the UK to take action, citing the murder of Lee Rigby as an example to follow.
 Interviewed by Al Jazeera, Masroor said of the video: "It is a terrible piece of work and the content is vile and disgusting and horrific in many ways.
 It is a group of people who are glorifying violence and death.
 It didn't make me scared.
 It just made me angry and more determined."
 He also received a second death threat in 2015, from the ISIS terrorist cell in Iraq and Syria, which led to him moving home, and his family relocating to another country for a short while.

 In July 2015, Masroor was interviewed by Nadia Ali on BBC Asian Network about his Ramadan memories.

+On 10 April 2026, the West London Islamic Centre - WLIC, in West Ealing, fired him from the Mosque for delivering a Friday sermon that insinuated hatred among Muslims.
+In his sermon, he said "Iran never invaded its neighbours" and that started overlapping arguments which stopped the sermon.
+Worshippers asked WLIC management not to have him deliver any sermon again, and they accepted.

+However, on the 4th of September 2026, he returned to the West London Islamic Centre (WLIC) and apologised for his last sermon to the Mosque, followed by an emotional, powerful Khutbah on the topic of Knowledge.

 In October 2018, the Muslim World League fired him from the Fitzrovia Mosque for criticising Saudi Arabia and their Crown Prince Mohammed bin Salman, following remarks he made about the disappearance of Jamal Khashoggi and corruption in the Saudi royal family.
 The Muslim World League released a statement saying, "But since he continued provoking public opinion against the individuals, governments, causing stir in the society, shaming and accusing falsely, no option was left but to stop dealing with him in any way."

 Masroor spoke at an event immediately after the murder of Jamal Khashoggi, and said that Mohammed bin Salman was directly responsible for the murder of Khashoggi.
 Masroor added that Bin Salman should be tried for his crime.
 He said that Saudi Arabia was ruled by an illegitimate regime, and the civilised world should boycott the country; not sell them arms or intelligence; and should never offer its rulers the red carpet treatment when they come to the UK or Europe.